 Where to Buy

 You can find the Cricut Joy at your local craft shop or on Cricut.com!
-I’ll be sharing more about the Joy in the coming weeks, including a full FAQ post!
-If you have questions about the machine leave them in the comments section and I’ll be sure to answer them in my upcoming post.
+I’ll share more about the Joy in the coming weeks, including a full FAQ post!
+If you have questions about the machine, leave them in the comments section, and I’ll be sure to answer them in my upcoming post.